Date with the Night

-"Date with the Night" is the first single from Fever to Tell by the Yeah Yeah Yeahs.
+"Date With The Night" is the first single from Fever to Tell by the Yeah Yeah Yeahs.
 This single also includes the B-side "Yeah!
 New York" which can also be found as a bonus track on the UK release of Fever to Tell, and an exclusive remix of "Bang" from their debut EP, Yeah Yeah Yeahs (2001).
 The single peaked at number sixteen on the UK's official charts.
 The video, directed by Patrick Daughters, was, supposedly, shot at Bristol University Union's Anson Rooms on Saturday 1 March 2003 but also contains scenes shot at other venues during the same tour, including The Zodiac in Oxford.
 The song is also available as a downloadable track for the music video game series Rock Band.
-The song was also featured on the soundtrack for the British teen soap opera Skins and was used in an episode opening scene in the second season of Netflix's Daredevil.
+The song is also featured on the soundtrack for the British teen soap opera Skins and is used in an episode opening scene in the second season of Netflix's Daredevil.